5 Photo Books to Make Over the Holidays

 Think about the photos you’ll be including and whether there’s any text that would enhance them or jog a particular memory that couldn’t be captured on camera.
 This could be anything from a funny movie quote to a line of a song that was popular around the same time a photo was taken.

 5. Travel photo book

-Travel takes us out of our normal routine and we tend to take far more photos when we’re exploring some new part of world.
+Travel takes us out of our normal routine and we tend to take far more photos when we’re exploring some new part of the world.
 So if you like to travel, whether alone or as a family, you probably already have the makings of a great travel photo book.
-Travel books make excellent coffee table books because they’re fun for guests to flip through and also give you a chance to finally put all those photos you took on your trip to Italy or France to good use.
+Travel or holiday photobooks make excellent coffee table books because they’re fun for guests to flip through and also give you a chance to finally put all those photos you took abroad to good use.